Here’s a roundup of all online mentoring platforms where you can connect with a mentor online.

 - Choose from +300 vetted mentors.
 Only 3% of those that apply to become mentors pass the vetting process.

-- Platform agnostic, you can book calls on Skype, Zoom, or Zoom.
+- Platform agnostic, you can book your virtual mentorship session on Skype, Zoom, or Zoom.

 - Once you sign up you can filter mentors by their job title, the tools they use, or their areas of expertise to find the perfect match for you OR post a help request with your issue and they apply to help.